Standards and Legislation

 British Standards Institution (BSI) (www.bsigroup.com)

-BSI/EH/1/7 deals with underwater acoustics and the Committee’s Membership includes 25 UK experts, a number of which are members of the Underwater Sound Forum.
+BSI/EH/1/7 deals with underwater acoustics and mirrors ISO TC43 SC3.
+The Committee’s Membership includes 25 UK experts, a number of which are members of the Underwater Sound Forum.
 The Chair of EH/1/7 is Stephen Robinson, NPL.